home-assistant/developers.home-assistant/docs/dev_101_services.md

     )
 ```

-If you need more control over the service call, you can also pass an async function that instead of `"set_sleep_timer"`:
+If you need more control over the service action call, you can also pass an async function that instead of `"set_sleep_timer"`:

 ```python
 async def custom_set_sleep_timer(entity, service_call):